WestDRI/wgpages/content/julia/julia-01-intro.md

 - FLoops.jl
 - ThreadsX.jl
 - Transducers.jl
+- DistributedData.jl
 - GPU-related packages

 ## Running Julia in REPL

 If you have Julia installed on your own computer, you can run it there.
+On a multi-core laptop/desktop you can launch multiple threads and processes and run them in parallel.

 We have Julia on our training cluster *uu.c3.ca*.
-In [our introductory Julia course](../../programming_julia) we were using Julia inside a Jupyter notebook.
-Today we will be running multiple threads and processes, with the eventual goal of running our workflows as batch jobs on an HPC cluster, so we'll be using Julia from the command line.
+Typically, in our introductory Julia course we would use Julia inside a Jupyter notebook.
+Today we will be starting multiple threads and processes, with the eventual goal of running our workflows as batch jobs on an HPC cluster, so we'll be using Julia from the command line.

 > **Pause**: We will now distribute accounts and passwords to connect to the cluster.